Get in Touch with Us

 Generally, a hysteroscopy follows this process:

-Your recovery process will vary depending upon the type of anesthesia that is given.
+Your recovery process will vary depending on the type of anesthesia given.
 If general anesthesia or a sedative was used, your blood pressure, pulse, and breathing will be monitored until they are stable and you are alert.
 When stable, you will be discharged to your home.
-Hysteroscopy is usually performed on an outpatient basis.
+A hysteroscopy is usually performed on an outpatient basis.

 Otherwise, there is generally no special type of care following a hysteroscopy.

-You may be instructed to avoid vaginal douching and sexual intercourse for two weeks after the procedure, or for an alternate period of time recommended by your physician.
+You may be instructed to avoid vaginal douching and sexual intercourse for 2 weeks after the procedure or an alternative period recommended by your physician.

 Other activities and normal diet may be resumed unless your physician advises you differently.
-Your physician may give you additional or alternate instructions after the procedure depending on your particular situation.
+Your physician may give you additional or alternative instructions after the procedure depending on your particular situation.